University of Puget Sound: Traditions and events

+Repertory Dance Group (RDG) is a non-competitive dance performance held at the end of each semester and is entirely organized, choreographed, and performed by students.
+RDG has been a tradition of celebrating movement and expression for dancers of any skill level for nearly 30 years.
+It is also the most populous student group at the institution.

 In 2013 Puget Sound celebrated its 125th anniversary with a series of special events, anniversary programs, and shared memories by Loggers past and present.
 Celebrating the milestone of 125 years in the community, Tacoma Mayor Marilyn Strickland declared March 17, 2013, to be "University of Puget Sound Day."

 LogJam! is a campuswide celebration that ends the first week of fall classes.
 Tables are set around the perimeter of Todd Field and the Event Lawn, and clubs and teams set up to recruit potential members.

 Foolish Pleasures is an annual student film festival showing films written, directed, acted, and produced by students.

 The Hatchet

 The Hatchet is the official symbol of sports teams at the University of Puget Sound.
 It was first discovered in 1906 when students were digging up a barn at the old campus.
 They decided to carve their class year into it.
 This became a tradition of sorts, as the seniors would hand the hatchet to the juniors on senior recognition day.
 This turned into a competition where each class would try to possess the hatchet for as long as possible.
 It disappeared for 15 years until it was anonymously mailed to former President R. Franklin Thompson.
 Thompson displayed it in a trophy case in Jones Hall, where it mysteriously disappeared again, only to resurface at a homecoming game in 1988.
 In 1998, the hatchet's return was negotiated through an intermediary, and it was permanently displayed in a display case in the Wheelock Student Center.
 It was stolen in 1999 during a false fire alarm in one of the dormitories.

 On September 30, 2006 (homecoming) a student rappelled into the football field at halftime, brandishing "the hatchet".
 It was later revealed by the student newspaper The Trail that this hatchet is a replica of the actual hatchet, commissioned by the former student government administration without the knowledge of the student senate.
 The replica hatchet was painstakingly carved to look exactly like the original, using over 150 photos as a guide.

 The original hatchet was finally returned to President Ronald Thomas in 2008 by two anonymous alumni and was displayed at Homecoming.